Monitors turned black?

 Dimming not working?

-To force using a Dark Overlay instead of Gamma, enable the Use dark overlay instead of Gamma dimming setting and restart the app.
+To force using a Dark Overlay instead of Gamma, enable the Use dark overlay instead of Gamma dimming setting and restart the app. (note that overlays are more limited and can't be applied to fullscreen windows)

 There are cases where not even the dark overlay works (some mirroring setups, virtual displays etc.).